cvilsmeier/go-sqlite-bench/README.md

 - sqinn, `github.com/cvilsmeier/sqinn-go`, a solution without CGO.
 It uses `github.com/cvilsmeier/sqinn` to access SQLite database files.

+- sqinn2, `github.com/cvilsmeier/sqinn-go` (v2), a solution without CGO.
+It uses
+    `github.com/cvilsmeier/sqinn` (v2) to access SQLite database files.

 - zombie, `github.com/zombiezen/go-sqlite`, a rewrite of the crawshaw driver, using the modernc libraries.
 This is not a `database/sql` driver.

 The test setup is as follows:

-- OS: Debian/GNU Linux amd64 version 12.8
+- OS: Debian/GNU Linux amd64 version 12.11
 - CPU: 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz, 8 cores
 - RAM: 32GB
 - Disk: 1TB NVME SSD
-- go version go1.23.4 linux/amd64
+- go version go1.24.5 linux/amd64

-The benchmark was run on 2024-12-11, with current library versions, see go.mod file.
-Each test was run once for warmup.
-The second run was then recorded.
+The benchmark was run on 2025-08-16, with current library versions, see go.mod file.
+Each test was run twice.
+The better result was then recorded.
 This is not very scientific.